SuperLoop: History

-Service of SuperLoop was provided directly by the San Diego Metropolitan Transit System.
 In 2015, SuperLoop was added to the San Diego Rapid bus transit network.
-The fleet of 60-foot New Flyer Industries Xcelsior buses were also introduced to the routes.
-Today, the routes are part of the Rapid network, with UTC transit center becoming a hub for the combined network.
+The fleet of 60-foot New Flyer Xcelsior buses were also introduced to the routes.
+Today, the routes are part of the Rapid network, with UTC Transit Center becoming a hub for the combined network.
 This ended the physical usage of the SuperLoop brand name after six years.

 Fares

 SuperLoop followed the same fare policy as all other non-express MTS bus routes.